Psychotherapists work with individuals, couples, families and groups to help them overcome a range of mental health and emotional issues

 Pre-entry experience is required.
-Life experience is essential for prospective psychotherapists in order to cope with the extremes of human emotion, ambiguity and vulnerability that they are likely to encounter.
+Life experience is essential for prospective psychotherapists in order to cope with the extremes of human emotion, ambiguity and vulnerability that they're likely to encounter.

-Psychotherapy is commonly a second career with many people coming from clinical psychology, psychiatry, mental health or social work backgrounds.
+Psychotherapy is often a second career with many people coming from clinical psychology, psychiatry, mental health, education, nursing or social work backgrounds.

-Psychotherapists work in a variety of environments in the NHS, including:
+Psychotherapists work in a variety of environments, including: